#23897 - 07/11/16 02:04 PM

 Loc: Blue Creek, Ohio, USA

-And like traps, you're taking your chances when you leave them out during deer season. -- Hal
+And like traps, you're taking your chances when you leave them out during deer season. smile -- Hal

 _________________________